cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 [os-text]: https://cits3007.arranstewart.io/resources/#operating-systems

-These aren't textbooks, per se -- they cover recommended prior knowledge you should have before starting the unit.
+These aren't textbooks for the unit, per se -- they cover recommended prior knowledge you should have _before_ starting the unit.

 ### Recommended readings